jnech1997/ClusterModel/README.md

 # ClusterModel
-Visual Modeling of Cluster Formation
+Visual Modeling of Cluster Formation using OCaml GUI